mateuspicanco/project-atlas-sao-paulo/README.md

 The project is broken down by different levels of granularities of Geospatial references.
 These are:

-1. Street / Zip Code level
-2. Subdistrict (Neighborhood)
-3. District
+1. Census Sectors (Street blocks)
+2. Streets (Zip code)
+3. Area of Ponderation (aggregation of sectors)
-4. Macro Regions
+4. Neighborhoods
+5. Districts